 Hummus Recipe.
 All Hummus Variations

+I know.
+Hummus comes in pint containers in the supermarket.
 Ooooops.
 Just kidding!
 But that’s how ubiquitous commercial hummus has become—a marked improvement over many other mediocre commercial offerings, but commercial nonetheless.

-But wait till you see how simple hummus is, and how many hats it wears!
+But wait till you see how simple homemade hummus is, and how many hats it wears!
 There are so many exciting hummus variations you can make throwing in small leftover portions of some interesting ingredients.

-as a dip or spread, or in a sandwich.
+Enjoy ti in every shape and form, in all its possible variations, many of which I have included here.
+As a dip or spread, or in a sandwich.
 My granddaughter Tsofia (above) simply couldn’t be without it!
 Let me also say, at the risk of appearing somewhat disingenuous, since hummus literally means “chickpeas” in Hebrew and Arabic, that you can substitute cooked tiny lentils (ready in just a few minutes) or canned white beans, and proceed exactly as instructed.

-My secret ingredient for delicious basic hummus: ground coriander.
-So here goes!
+My secret ingredient for delicious basic hummus

 Ingredients

-• 1 15-ounce can good-quality all natural chickpeas, liquid and all
+- 1 15-ounce can good-quality all natural chickpeas, liquid and all

-• 2∕3 cup tahini (sesame paste)
+- 2∕3 cup tahini (pure sesame paste)

-• ¼ cup fresh lemon juice
+- ¼ cup fresh lemon juice

-• 4 large cloves garlic
+- 4 large cloves garlic

-• 1 tablespoon ground cumin
+- 1 tablespoon ground cumin

-• 1 tablespoon ground coriander
+- 1 tablespoon ground coriander

 Instructions